zhengz99/zhengz99.github.io/_pages/about.md

 ---

-I’m  a five-year PhD candidate in  School of Computer Science and Technology, University of Science and Technology of China (USTC), and a member of the State Key Laboratory of Cognitive Intelligence, supervised by [Prof. Qi Liu](http://staff.ustc.edu.cn/~qiliuql/).
+I’m  a final-year PhD candidate in  School of Computer Science and Technology, University of Science and Technology of China (USTC), and a member of the State Key Laboratory of Cognitive Intelligence, supervised by [Prof. Qi Liu](http://staff.ustc.edu.cn/~qiliuql/).
 My research interests are **Fairness in Machine Learning**, **Trustworthiness in LLM** and  **User Modeling**.

 Currently, I am a visiting student at Nanyang Technological University (NTU), working with [Prof. Dacheng Tao](https://dr.ntu.edu.sg/cris/rp/rp02343) and [Prof. Baosheng Yu](https://dr.ntu.edu.sg/cris/rp/rp02563).

 ## 📰 News
+- 🎉 One paper has been accepted at ACM TOIS, grateful to all my collaborators!
 - 🎉 Honored to be selected as an ICLR 2025 Notable Reviewer!
 - 🎉 Two papers accepted at ACL 2025 Main.
 Congratulations to Junfeng and Rui Li!
 - 🎉 One paper accepted at IJCAI 2025.
 Congratulations to Yi Zhan!